 I’m a self-professed mountain girl/mountain lover/ mountain climber.
 Except that here’s the thing: I don’t even live in the mountains – not even close!

-Last year I traded in my mountain lifestyle for a new and exciting opportunity on the other side of the country – and I wouldn’t change that decision or change my new life for the world!
+Years ago I traded in my mountain lifestyle for a new and exciting opportunity on the other side of the country – and I wouldn’t change that decision for the world!
 But I must confess what I can’t shake…the mountains stole my heart.
 Here’s why:

 The mountains are good for the soul:

 I have never in my life claimed to be an adventurer or outdoors lover – until I started hiking in the mountains.
 With the lovely, lush green forests and foothills, the tantalizing teal lakes hidden away like a secret prize waiting to be found, and those stunning sky-high jagged peaks, it was love at first sight.
 But more than that, hiking in the mountains became an immediate passion because of the way it made me feel.
 I was able to just be the real me and connect with the version of myself that felt the most authentic and true.